 NAHB has been a long-time proponent of association health plans (AHPs), which empower small businesses to pool together to purchase health insurance plans for their employees.

-NAHB remains engaged with Congress and the White House on this matter and will continue to monitor the executive order’s implementation and quickly determine what our best opportunities – and those of our affiliated HBAs – may be.
+NAHB does not offer a health insurance benefit to our members at this time.
+NAHB has remained engaged with Congress, DOL and the White House on the new rule from start to finish and will continue to monitor its implementation.
+Through the work of a member-driven task force, we are determining what our best opportunities – and those of our affiliated HBAs – may be.

 Why It Matters